1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 - Set the transfer speed/baud rate to 115200 (Attention: Per default the Arduino IDE usually sets 921600 for ESP32 boards).
 - Please select the variant "Default 4MB with spiffs (1.2BM APP/1.5MB SPIFFS)" for "Partition Scheme".

-*Note: A very good page regarding ESP32 is the one from ["Random Nerd Tutorials"](https://randomnerdtutorials.com/getting-started-with-esp32/), there you can find a lot of information about ESP32, also about troubleshooting.
-The "ESP32 DOIT DEVKIT V1" board used there is (afaik) identical with the Joy-It board recommended by us.*

 ---